 –Red and/or swollen labia, vulvar or vaginal tissues

 - Synthetic fibers.
 In a perfect world, your vagina would be free, unfettered and aired out regularly.
 Unfortunately, our modern fashion industry ensures our lady parts are tightly bound, infiltrated by a seam and/or coming into direct contact with heat and moisture-trapping fibers – especially when those fibers are synthetic.
 To avoid vaginal itching – and to relieve the symptoms of bacterial or yeast infections – try to wear loose-fitting clothing whenever you can.
-Cotton undies are always preferred and go without at home so your parts can air out.
+Cotton undies are always preferred.

-Have persistent vaginal itch or a feeling that things just “aren’t quite right” in your nether regions?
+Do you have persistent vaginal itch or a feeling that things just “aren’t quite right”?
 Contact Overlake OB/GYN to schedule an appointment or to speak with one of our knowledgeable healthcare professionals.

 Originally written 07/15